engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 ...won't trigger reactivity on obj.foo.bar, unless you follow it up with `obj = obj`.

-*A simple rule of thumb*: the updated variable must directly appear on the left hand side of the assignment.
+💡 *A simple rule of thumb* : the updated variable must directly appear on the left hand side of the assignment.

 # 3 Props